This week inHusker history

 1938: NU's hopes for a Big Six title take a major hit as Oklahoma fullback Hugh McCullough scores on short plunges in the first and fourth quarters in the Sooners' 14-0 win in Norman.
 An 18-yard punt return by future Husker coach Bill Jennings helped set up OU's second TD.

-1943: As Nebraska plummets from the upper echelon of college football, there's a bright spot on a rainy day in Lawrence: Walt Wilkins' 65-yard punt return in the first quarter and Jim Hansen's PAT give the Huskers a 7-6 win over Kansas.
+1943: As Nebraska plummets from the upper echelon of college football, there's a bright spot on a rainy day in Lincoln: Walt Wilkins' 65-yard punt return in the first quarter and Jim Hansen's PAT give the Huskers a 7-6 win over Kansas, snapping a seven-game Nebraska losing streak.
+Wilkins, a 155-pound freshman from Omaha Benson, reported for military duty the following week.

 1953: Nebraska scores in the first four minutes but is shut out the rest of the way in a 23-7 loss at Missouri.